Chae Soo-bin: 2020–present: Leading roles in film, television, and theater

 In January 2022, she starred alongside Kang Daniel in the Disney+ series Rookie Cops.
 That same month, Chae starred in the South Korean period adventure film The Pirates: The Last Royal Treasure.
 On May 25, 2022, Chae decided to extend her contract with King Kong by Starship.
 In September, Chae was reunited with her Love in the Moonlight costars for the TVING entertainment program Young Actors' Retreat.
 In December of that same year she starred in the Netflix series The Fabulous.

-In January 2023, Chae was cast as Viola de Lesseps in the 30th anniversary edition of Seoul Arts Center's production of Shakespeare in Love, alongside Jung So-min and Kim Yoo-jung as alternates.
+In January 2023, Chae was cast as Viola de Lesseps in the 30th anniversary edition of Seoul Arts Center's production of Shakespeare in Love, alongside Jung So-min and Kim You-jung as alternates.
 On May 24, Chae and singer Jo Yu-ri released the promotional single "Yellow Circle" in collaboration with Lipton and Starship Entertainment.

+In 2024, Chae starred in Hijack 1971, a film based on the hijack attempt of a Korean Air F27 airliner in 1971.
+It was released theatrically on June 21, 2024.
+That same year, she played the female lead in the romantic thriller When the Phone Rings.

+In 2025, she starred in the live-action fantasy film Omniscient Reader: The Prophecy, an adaptation of the web novel Omniscient Reader's Viewpoint by Sing Shong.

 Personal life

 Chae is a Catholic; her baptismal name is "Lucia" (루시아).